Wonderful Winter Writing Prompts for Kids

 33. In some places, people build homes out of snow and ice.
 Can you design your own ice home?
 Write an explanation describing what each part is and how it will be built.

-35. You’re trying to teach one of your magical animals how to ice skate, but the two of you find something magical frozen in the ice!
+35. You’re trying to teach one of your friends how to ice skate, but the two of you find something magical frozen in the ice instead!
 Write an adventure story about what happens.

 36. There are many wonderful foods that people like to make in the wintertime.
 Write step-by-step instructions about how to make a delicious winter recipe!

 37. In wintertime, many holidays encourage people to give a gift to someone else.
-If you could give any present to one of your magical animals, what would you give them?
+If you could give any present to one of your friends, what would you give them?
 Why?

 38. When the weather gets frosty, there’s nothing better than crawling into a comfy sweater!
-How does your magical animal stay warm in wintertime?
-Write a report about their winter wardrobe!
+Draw the world’s greatest wintertime sweater and write instructions on how to make it.

-If you are looking for more ways to keep your child writing, try out our writing games for kids.
-They will love our gamified approach to learning that teaches writing in a new and engaging way.
+If you are looking for more ways to keep your child engaged while they improve their writing skills, try out our reading & writing program.
+They’ll love our gamified approach to learning that teaches writing in a fantastically fun way!

 Recommended posts